FredericLoge/datacamp-olympics/README.md

 - how many distinct Events are covered? which ones have been
 - what is the repartition of the number of participations per athlete?
 - which event has the youngest participants on average? and the tallest?
+- how many athletes have an homonym in the dataset? which names correspond to the highest number of distinct athletes?

 ## Part 2: summarizing answers to questions with graphs
 Based on this data, many questions can be answered, here are a few examples: